Deferred Sales Trust (DST)

 You can, and you actually should.

-As a business owner, commercial or residential real estate owner, or corporation, anyone would want to make as much money on the sales of their assets as they can.
-But sadly, they always have to deal with the Capital Gains Tax.
+If you’re a business owner, commercial or residential real estate owner, or corporation, you likely want to maximize profits from asset sales.
+But unfortunately, without an effective tax strategy, you’ll always have to contend with the Capital Gains Tax.

 But here is a piece of good news: